 - We're respected as a down-to-earth, pragmatic organisation that delivers tangible results.

 - Using proven scientific methods, we manage our reserves to restore ecosystems to health and create the right conditions for native species to thrive.

-- We build partnerships with government, indigenous communities, landowners, businesses, and other non-profit organisations to achieve a common goal.
+- We build partnerships with government, indigenous communities, researchers, landowners, businesses, and other non-profit organisations to achieve a common goal.

-Will you give us a helping hand?
+Will you lend a hand?